AndreaC-MSFT/MC4S-Labs/Industrial Process.md

 - `Emission report value` this is the column of the source activity data table (in our case the _Industrial process_ table) from where the input value for the calculation action will be taken.
 We want to apply our emission factor to the values contained in the `Quantity` column of the `Industrial process table`.
 So we will select `Quantity`.
 - `Unit` this will define the unit of measure for the input value.
 We can either select a static value (such as _kg_) or select the column in the source activity data table that will contain the unit of measure.
 In our case we have the `Quantity unit` column in the `Industrial process` table so that's what we will select.
 - `Emission factor library` - This is the library that contains all the emission factors considered by this model.
 In our case we will select our `Demo Industrial Process Factors` library.
 - `Emission factor` - Here we could statically select our _Cement Production - Emissions from clinker_ emission factor.
 But in that case the model would not be generic anymore and we would need to create a calculation model for each emission factor.
-Instead we just select the column of the source activity data that we want the calculation engine to use to dynamically select the right emission factor based on mappings.
+Instead we just select the column of the source activity data that we want to be used by the calculation engine to dynamically determine the right emission factor based on mappings.
 In our case we select `Industrial process type`.
 The calculation engine will read that value for each industrial process record and select the right emission factor based on the defined emission factor mappings linked to the related reference data.
-When `Industrial process type` = `Cement production` the calculation engine will select our _Cement Production - Emissions from clinker_ emission factor.
+When `Industrial process type` = `Cement production` then the calculation engine will select our _Cement Production - Emissions from clinker_ emission factor.
 For other Industrial process types the relevant factors will be selected (provided a mapping exist).
     > Using the `Add emission factor` button we could define a combination of columns to be used to determine the right factor.
 This is to address more complex scenarios.

 Our calculation model is now complete and we can save it.